Some difficulties of being a writer

 ~~~

 Dr Jim, Authorship Coach, 2022And this morning – Thursday 20th October – I awoke with an uncontrollable urge to write something about books and the arts of reading and writing; and also about the frustrations and difficulties of living in a world in which there are too many books, and not enough readers; and not enough time to read all those things we could benefit from reading.
-For more, please go to this blog post: Too many books will never be enough; The books that build us up and tear us down!

 ~~~